rangeengine/Range-Engine-Docs/source/api/Range.logic.rst

 .. data:: keyboard

-   The current keyboard wrapped in an :class:`SCA_PythonKeyboard` object.
+   The current keyboard wrapped in an :class:`KX_PythonKeyboard` object.

 .. data:: mouse

-   The current mouse wrapped in an :class:`SCA_PythonMouse` object.
+   The current mouse wrapped in an :class:`KX_PythonMouse` object.

 .. data:: joysticks

-   A list of attached :class:`SCA_PythonJoystick`.
+   A list of attached :class:`KX_PythonJoystick`.
    The list size is the maximum number of supported joysticks.
    If no joystick is available for a given slot, the slot is set to None.

+.. data:: inputSystem

+   The current input system wrapped in an :class:`KX_InputSystem` object.

 *****************
 General functions